- viral infection

 Other decisive tests like the direct/indirect Coombs’ test can detect increased antibodies in the blood.
 Additionally, urinalysis and/or a 24-hour urine collection may reveal abnormalities in the urine.
 Urine tests are useful for detecting high levels of protein.

-People suspected of having IAIHA will generally be hospitalized immediately because of its sudden nature.
+People suspected of having sudden onset IAIHA will generally be hospitalized immediately because of its acute nature.

 Chronic cases may often come and go without explanation.
 It is therefore possible for the condition to improve on its own.